RezaMashayekhi/Data-Structures-Course/space_efficient_sset/Java/Reza/Readme.md

-Implemented A Space Efficient Skiplist Data Structure.
+Implemented A Space Efficient Skiplist Data Structure by combining SEList and SSet.

 Here is an image of a SkiplistSSet.
 The image is taken from [open data structures book](https://opendatastructures.org/).